OctopusDeploy/blog/blog/2021-11/rolling-back-tomcat/index.md

 #### Stop App in Tomcat
 Both the **Stop** and **Start** steps use the **Start\Stop App in Tomcat** step.
 The **Stop** step is optional when in **Deployment Mode**, but required in **Rollback Mode** as Tomcat will funnel new sessions to the most recent version of the deployed application that's running.

-When rolling back, we need to stop the version that's bad so the previously deployed version will now get the sessions.
+When rolling back, we need to stop the version that's bad so the previously deployed version will start getting the sessions.

 Set the variable run condition to only run during rollback: